gumaerc-testorg/20.109-spring-2010/content/pages/labs/module-2-day-4-prepare-expression-system.md

         *   Your expectations for how these mutations will affect protein function
         *   A brief summary of how you intend to assess whether your experiment worked
         *   (Later you will add a brief overview of your results and conclusions)
-4. Please complete the midsemester evaluation form ([PDF]({{< baseurl >}}/resources/mit20_109s10_syl_mdtrm_evl)).
+4. Please complete the midsemester evaluation form ({{% resource_link e5e31a76-df54-6fed-6f79-5e22d6599bd0 "PDF" %}}).
 Complete the questionnaire and then print it out **without including your name** to turn in.
 If there is something you'd like to see done differently for the rest of the course, this is your chance to lobby for that change.
 Similarly, if there is something you think the class has to keep doing, let us know that too.

 Reagent List
 ------------